joseeden/joeden/docs/012-Amazon-Web-Services/011-Projects/010-Simple-Lambda-Function/README.md

 </div>

-Select the latest log stream.
-The log events will be displayed here.
-You can click each event to see more details about the event
+Select the latest log stream to view log events.

 <div class='img-center'>

 ![](/img/docs/1102-aws-sample-lambda-function-cloudwatch-select-latest-logstream.png)

 </div>

+You can click each event for more details.

 <div class='img-center'>